-Communication tools can amplify social movements, if not outright revolutions.
-However, both authorities and fanatics can use the same tools to crack down on dissidents and opponents.
+Social media tools can amplify social movements.
+However, both authorities and extremists can use the same tools to crack down on dissidents and opponents.
 A person’s political affiliation can be monitored and targeted, not just by the authorities, but also by any political opponent.
 The secret ballot is jeopardized by abuse of the data amassed by these new technologies and by encouraging people to express their political position on social media.
 Consequentially, new frontiers in voter intimidation and influence are opened.

 Meanwhile, real-time manipulation of people’s opinion is sold off through constructed trends like promoted tweets or multimillion dollar promoted hashtags, a sophisticated and devious utilization of language and public debate.
 In addition to these new propaganda techniques, censorship over social media is sold off to authorities as well.
 For instance, Twitter now unveils details of dissidents and censors messages on a country-by-country basis , following the instructions of the local despot.
 This results in real political persecution, especially in those countries where Twitter collaborates with oppressive authorities.

 Centralization of the information flow expands surveillance capacity.
 These are the consequences that everyone has to face when social media platforms sell out their users and hand over their data to the authorities, since social communication data isn’t independent but embedded within privately owned environments.
 Private social media platforms expose personal data rather than protect it, in order to generate more traffic and users so that the platform itself grows in value.
 But the larger the platform, the greater the political risk to each user and therefore, to politics itself.